Guillermo de Osma: Cultural patronage and legacy

-Osma founded with his wife, Adelaida Crooke y Guzmán, 24th Countess of Valencia de Don Juan, the Instituto Valencia de Don Juan in Madrid in 1916; tuning their residence into a museum and research centre housing their extensive art and manuscript collections.
+Osma founded with his wife, Adelaida Crooke y Guzmán, daughter of the 24th Countess of Valencia de Don Juan, the Instituto Valencia de Don Juan in Madrid in 1916; turning their residence into a museum and research centre housing their extensive art and manuscript collections.
+Adelaida's father, Juan Bautista Crooke y Navarrot, was a scholar and archaeologist, a member of the Royal Academy of History, and later director of the Royal Armoury of Madrid.
+His collections formed the initial core of those later inherited by his daughter.
+Osma and Adelaida decided to establish a foundation to preserve their collection and make it accessible to a select group of researchers.

 On 15 March 1916 a notary formally established the Institute; the Board of Trustees included Prime minister Antonio Maura, scholar Miguel Asín Palacios, Spanish peer Jacobo Fitz-James Stuart y Falcó, American philanthropist and scholar Archer Milton Huntington and British archaeologist Sir Charles Hercules Read.

 In 1920, Osma endowed the De Osma Studentship at Oxford to support research in Spanish art and history; it was the university's first modern endowment, as well as their first Spanish studentship.
 The De Osma scholarship has supported distinguished scholars including the medievalist Anthony Luttrell and the historian Henry Kamen.